The-Balance-FFXIV/balance-static/content/jobs/melee/samurai/basic-guide.md

 Of course, exceptions always happen.
 You will recognize the exceptions in the fight situation as you gain experience.

-As of 5.0, usage of Enpi has extended into the potential for keeping rotational alignment.
-Please refer to the section on looping or to the 6.0 SAM optimization guide for more information.

 ## Meikyo Shisui: Rise to the Heavens

 With the changes to Meikyo Shisui and combo enders (Gekko/Kasha) in 6.0, its role as a tool in our rotation has changed in a big way going into Endwalker.
 Instead of existing solely as an optimization tool and a way to fix our rotational alignment to maximize our Iaijustu and Tsubame usage, it now offers a way to avoid the ramp-up/buff application period that defined Samurai in Shadowbringers.